 My Rottweiler's Experience

-Around November 2018, my male Rottweiler dog was burping a lot during the day, and at night/wee hours of the morning, I would wake up to him vomiting his partially digested about 7-8 hours after his dinner.
+Around November 2018, my male Rottweiler dog was burping a lot during the day, and at night/wee hours of the morning, I would wake up to him vomiting his partially digested food about 7-8 hours after his dinner.
 I, therefore, saw my vet for the intermittent vomiting of undigested food and bile at night, and after a physical examination, my vet prescribed Pepcid, but it didn't seem to help much.

-On the next visit, she referred us to a very knowledgeable board-certified veterinary specializing in internal medicine.
+On the next visit, she referred us to a very knowledgeable board-certified veterinarian specializing in internal medicine.
 She did an ultrasound which yielded a diagnosis of mild pancreatitis, although the Idexx radiologist did not read it the same way, she suggested diet adjustments to a lower fat food just in case.